-The Board currently consists of five non-executive Directors, all of whom are regarded by the Board as independent.
+During the reporting period, the Board consisted of five Non-executive Directors, all of whom are regarded by the Board as independent.
+At the time of signature of this Report, there were six Directors, following the appointment of Eric Sanderson on 4th January 2021.
+Robert Jeens is not standing for reappointment at the Company's AGM, therefore, following the AGM, the number of Directors will revert to five.
 The Chairman's independence was assessed upon her appointment and annually thereafter.
-The Directors have a breadth of investment knowledge, business and financial skills and experience relevant to the Company's business and brief biographical details of each Director are set out on page 24.
-Changes to the Chairman's other significant commitments during the year under review included appointment as chair of US Solar Fund Plc.
+The Directors have a breadth of investment knowledge, business and financial skills and experience relevant to the Company's business and brief biographical details of each Director are set out on page 28.